meriam-hamdaoui/checkpoint-css/README.md

 # checkpoint-css
-A little bit of CSS styling
+A little bit of CSS styling to my first checkpoint-html project